 - May work in adverse weather conditions.

-- Must attain at least a satisfactory rating/results on personal history and background checks including, but not limited to, driver records, criminal background, credit and employment.
+- Must attain at least satisfactory ratings/results on personal history, criminal background, driver records, and credit and employment checks.

 Promotions and Salary Growth Opportunities

 When you first join TABC, you’ll start at the entry-level position of probationary agent.
-After completing a 12-month probationary period, you’ll be promoted to agent.
-Based on satisfactory performance and years of service with TABC in a Schedule C position, agents are eligible for salary step adjustments as shown below.
+Based on satisfactory performance and years of service with TABC in a Schedule C position, agents are eligible for salary step adjustments as shown on the State Auditor’s website.

-Career advancement opportunities in the ranks of sergeant, lieutenant, captain and major are also available if you’re looking to get promoted to leadership.
+Career advancement opportunities in the ranks of sergeant, lieutenant, captain and major may be available.

-- Associate degree and two years of military or law enforcement experience.
+- At least two years of full-time law enforcement experience.

 If you’re considered for the probationary agent position, you will have to complete a written assessment and pass a physical readiness test (PRT) to continue in the hiring process.
 The PRT consists of a Concept II Rower Test (2,000 meters) at a resistance setting of five within 11 minutes and 50 seconds.
 Agents must pass the PRT annually if hired.